EK76/CameraSystem/README.md

 primary key(id)
 );
 ```
+The MySQL version 11.8.6-MariaDB-0+deb13u1 acts as my database server for this project.

 #### There are some settings, that you can change
 - Enable email notification.
 - Change email address.